-[Interestingly, without referring to my CT-scan results, I don't remember the exact date as January 15, 2015, only that it was a Thursday.
+[Interestingly, without referring to my MRI scan results, I don't remember the exact date as January 15, 2015, only that it was a Thursday.
 I do remember other key dates so well.
 But I draw I blank on that one.
-I think that's because I must have been in a daze.]
+I think that's because I must have been in a daze.
+I guess that's one reason why they make calendars.]

 Some background: As a Type 2 diabetic for two decades, I got a battery of blood tests every three months through Dr. Terrana, besides the A1C test to monitor my blood sugar.
-One of the tests that Dr. Terrana regularly ordered - that I did not even know anything about since the results were one in a long list - was a Bilirubin test.
+One of the tests that Dr. Terrana regularly ordered-that I did not even know anything about since the results were one in a long list-was a Bilirubin test.

 When Dr. Terrana called, he said my Bilirubin test result and a couple of other blood tests were elevated.
 And this might mean a tumor.
-Because he is an amazing doctor and person, by the time he called me, he had already scheduled a CT-Scan for me for later that same day.
+Because he is an amazing doctor and person, by the time he called me, he had already scheduled a MRI scan for me for later that same day.

 Linda and I went together when I did the MRI.
 And then we waited to get the CD of the scan and the radiologist's report.
-The number one impression of the radiologist was:
+This was the number one impression of the radiologist: